 Optioned to Working Title.

-Edited by Paul Trewartha, THE SPARKS BROTHERS documentary will be premiering at the 2021 Sundance Film Festival on 30th January.…
+Edited by Paul Trewartha, THE SPARKS BROTHERS documentary has gone down a storm at the 2021 Sundance Film Festival running…

 Mike Walden has written Episode 5 of the highly anticipated, third series of MARCELLA, which returned to ITV on Tuesday…